 The two spaces were connected by a large interior stairway which allowed easy access to an extensive selection of kitchenware and home décor items.
 The space contained a beautiful existing kitchen that Hollander’s utilized to offer weekly cooking classes.
-As a result of this new expansion, Hollander’s occupied three full floors and close to 15,000 square feet.
+As a result of this new expansion, Hollander’s two businesses occupied three full floors and 15,000 square feet.

 2010 – Meanwhile, Tom and Cindy continued to be involved with their craft and wrote and published their first book, Constructing and Covering Boxes.
-They regularly made their products to sell in the store and often made custom books and boxes for their customers, an aspect of the business they have always enjoyed.
-Among some of their commissioned pieces were those for Gerald Ford, Stephen M. Ross, and the Arthur Miller family.
+They regularly made their products to sell in the store and often made custom books and boxes for their customers, a unique aspect of their business.
+Among many of their commissioned pieces were those for Gerald Ford, Stephen M. Ross, and the Arthur Miller family.

-2016 – Hollander’s celebrated its 25th anniversary and announced plans to reintroduce their book and paper arts workshops in the fall, which had been on hold for the past couple years.
-Tom and Cindy also began writing a second book for Schiffer Publishing that focused on both their bookbinding and box making specialties.
+2016 – Hollander’s celebrated its 25th anniversary with a return to book and paper arts workshops in the fall which had been on hold for the past couple years.
+Tom and Cindy also committed to writing a second book for Schiffer Publishing that focused on both their bookbinding and box making specialties.